Inferara/inference-language-spec/functions.md

 ### 11.1.1 Description

 Functions in Inference are the basic blocks used to build the specification.
 They are used to describe the behavior of the system in functional terms.
-A function is a matter of verification; hence, it is the only possible argument of the [verify](./statements.md#9-verify) expression statement.
+A function is a matter of verification.

 Functions can be defined at the top level of the program, inside a [spec](./definitions.md#101-spec), or inside a [struct](./definitions.md#103-struct) definition.
 In the latter case, the function is considered a method of the struct and acquires access to struct fields.